 - Lifestyle and work environment

 - Thyroid exam.
-Examine your thyroid to locate any abnormalities
+The doctor will examine the thyroid for any abnormalities

 - Hair distribution.
-Examine any unusual or excessive hair patterns on your face and body, indicating a possible increase in male hormones which could affect your fertility.
+They will examine any unusual or excessive hair patterns on the face and body, indicating a possible increase in male hormones which could affect fertility.

 - Breast examination.
-Examine the size and shape of your breasts and test for liquid exertion, which may indicate the presence of increased prolactin, a hormone that prevents ovulation.
+They will examine the size and shape of the breasts and test for liquid exertion which may indicate the presence of increased prolactin, a hormone that prevents ovulation.

 - Pelvic examination.
-Inspection of the cervix to locate any unusual growths, sores, discharge, or infection.
+They will then inspect the cervix to locate any unusual growths, sores, discharge, or infection.